 - Cross the engineering marvel that is the Corinth Canal

-- Stay and explore Nafplion, one of the country’s most charming seaside towns
+- Stay in and explore Nafplion, one of the country’s most charming seaside towns

 - Visit the site of ancient Mycenae, home of Agamemnon